TopEFT/topeft/docs/run_and_plot_quickstart.md

 # Run and plot quickstart (legacy appendix)

-This page is no longer the primary starting point for new users.
-Follow the [Run 2 quickstart pipeline](quickstart_run2.md) for the current end-to-end instructions (environment → run → plot).
-The sections below collect a few extra plotting tips that did not fit in the main quickstart yet; they are safe to skip unless you need the additional context.
+> **Legacy appendix:** kept for historical plotting tips only.
+Follow the
+> [Run 2 quickstart pipeline](quickstart_run2.md) for the supported environment,
+> run, and plot workflow.
+Use this page only when you need the supplementary
+> plotting tricks recorded below.

 ## Additional plotting tips